-Notes to the Financial Statements - continued for the Year Ended 31 December 2020
+Notes to the Financial Statements - continued for the Year Ended 31 December 2021

-12. PENSION COMMITMENTS
+8. PENSION COMMITMENTS

 The company participates in a defined benefit pension scheme, in conjunction with other group undertakings.
 The assets of the scheme are held separately from those of the company.
 The participating employers, Stowe-Woodward (UK) Limited, Andritz Fabrics and Rolls Holdings Limited and Huyck.
 Wangner UK Limited contribute to the scheme.
 Due to the multiple participating employers Stowe-Woodward (UK) Limited is unable to identify its share of the underlying assets and liabilities in the scheme on a consistent and reasonable basis. the company has accounted for its contribution to the scheme as if the scheme were a defined contribution scheme.
 There is no policy for charging the cost of the pension scheme between the entities.

-An actuarial valuation of the scheme was undertaken by the scheme Actuary as at April 2019.
-The results of this valuation showed that the ongoing funding level has increased from 69% as at April 2016 to 86% as at April 2019.
-At the valuation date the market value of the assets of the scheme was £33,242,000 and the value of the liabilities was £35,290,000 leaving a deficit of £3,465,000.
-This has been reflected in the financial statements of Huyck-Wangner (UK) Limited and that company expects to contribute £865,200 to its defined benefit pension scheme in 2020.
+An actuarial valuation of the scheme was undertaken by the scheme Actuary as at December 21.
+The results of this triannual valuation showed that the ongoing funding level has increased from 69% as at April 2016 to 86% as at April 2019.
+At the valuation date the market value of the assets of the scheme was £36,882,000 and the value of the liabilities was £32,725,000 leaving a surplus of £4,157,000.
+This has been accounted for in the financial statements of Huyck-Wangner (UK) Limited.